skkeeper/linux-clicky/README.md

 # linux-clicky
 Inspired by colszowka's [linux-typewritter](https://github.com/colszowka/linux-typewriter) script, linux-clicky produces a sound everytime you press a key on your keyboard.
-This might be usefull for screensharing or a screencast if you want to have some type of feedback while you type.
+This might be useful for screensharing or a screencast if you want to have some type of feedback while you type.

+## Usage
+Run the main.py file and it will automaticly detect your keyboards and start *clickytty click*.

+** Because the way the script detects the keypresses (by tying itself to the event file in Linux, just like a keylogger would do) it requires root access **

+If you are worried about malicious code, the script is pretty small you can easily read it in five minutes, so feel free to.

 ## Advantages over the original script: